 Study at degree level in Mongolia is in high demand, and the country has a large number of students in higher education.
 That being said, Mongolia is facing some tough economic and social issues which have resulted in some students joining protest movements.

 Mongolia has one of the most surprising tertiary education enrollment rates from its category of middle-low income countries.
 A UK-based research initiative led by Development Progress revealed that the total number of students increased several times over an extremely short time span.
 In 2017, it is estimated that three out of five Mongolian youths are enrolled in higher education programs.
 That figure puts the landlocked Asian country in the same league with much more developed European nations.

 Mongolia also has a high number of universities compared to its population.
 When compared to China, Mongolia has approximately 400 times fewer citizens, but only 17 times fewer educational institutions.
 Around 30,000 Mongolian students enter university or college each year.

 Freedom of Speech

 A recently introduced austerity plan and an alleged theft of public funds triggered mass protests in the capital Ulaanbaatar.
-In March 2017 thousands took to the streets in protest including a number of students.
+In March 2017, thousands took to the streets in protest, including students.
 There were no notable clashes with security forces, and the right to protest was respected.

 A group of students from the Mongolian State University of Education created a unique and highly useful plate recognition system.
 Numbers written on the plate are scanned, processed, and ran against an already existing database.
 Access is granted automatically based on finding a match.
-The project that required less than 1,000 € was completed in June 2017 and is currently tested for access on the university campus.
-Mongolian students proved they can be introduced innovation and their idea is already considered for large-scale implementation.
+The project, which required less than €1,000, was completed in June 2017 and is currently being tested for access on the university campus.
+Mongolian students proved they can innovate and their idea is already being considered for large-scale implementation.
 Gated communities traditionally depend on security staff, and the electronic solution promises to reduce costs.